Object-Oriented Programming in C#

 • LAB: Adding Polymorphism to an Employee Class

-Abstract classes and Interfaces
+Abstraction with Abstract classes and Interfaces

 Discover how abstract classes and interfaces in C# facilitate clear, flexible designs by establishing contracts for other classes to follow.
 This overview explores their roles in enforcing consistency and enabling polymorphic behaviors, vital for building scalable, maintainable software architectures.